lgw2/lgw2.github.io/_teaching/csci246-fall-2023/syllabus.md

 In an ideal world, your participation in this course would look like this:
 * Before lecture, skim the recommended reading (about 15 minutes per lecture).
-* Attend lecture, taking notes and asking questions as you have them (about 50 minutes per lecture).
+* Attend lecture, taking notes, asking questions as you have them, and participating in in-class activities (about 50 minutes per lecture).
 * Attend an optional tutorial section and/or office hours (about 1 hour per week).
 * Complete the homework assignments to get independent practice developing